-The Bank launched a multi-year People and Culture Strategy following the unconscious bias and inclusive leadership program in 2013.
+An important component of the Bank's approach to diversity has been its People & Culture Strategy, launched in 2013.
 The Strategy recognises executive management's commitment to ensuring that the Bank provides a productive, inclusive and rewarding workplace.
-The importance of fostering an inclusive and flexible work environment is one of the four focus points of the Strategy, along with employee engagement, talent management and leadership development.
+The importance of fostering an inclusive and flexible work environment is one of the four strategic focus points of the Strategy, along with employee engagement, talent management and leadership development.